core-coin/go-core/README.md

 #### Running a private miner

-In a private network setting, however a single CPU miner instance is more than enough for practical purposes as it can produce a stable stream of blocks at the correct intervals without needing heavy resources (consider running on a single thread, no need for multiple ones either).
+In a private network setting, however, a single CPU miner instance is more than enough for practical purposes as it can produce a stable stream of blocks at the correct intervals without needing heavy resources (consider running on a single thread, no need for multiple ones either).
 To start a `gocore` instance for mining, run it with all your usual flags, extended by:

 ```shell
 $ gocore <usual-flags> --mine --miner.threads=1 --corebase=0x0000000000000000000000000000000000000000